Thunder-KoNUBench: A Corpus-Aligned Benchmark for Korean Negation Understanding: Conclusion

 \section{Conclusion}

-We show that LLMs struggle with negation in Korean and introduce \bench, a benchmark for evaluating sentence-level negation understanding.
-Inspired by NUBench, \bench covers a broad range of Korean-specific negation types and structures and closely matches their empirical distribution.
+In this paper, we demonstrate that LLMs struggle with negation in Korean and introduce \bench, a benchmark for evaluating sentence-level negation understanding.
+Inspired by Thunder-NUBench, \bench covers a broad range of Korean-specific negation types and structures and closely matches their empirical distribution.
 Evaluating 47 LLMs, we find that larger models are generally more robust, while multilingual instruction tuning can degrade negation performance in low-resource languages like Korean.
-Fine-tuning experiments further show that a cloze-based format provides more effective supervision than symbol-based alternatives for improving negation understanding.
+Error analysis indicates that most errors concentrate on local negation, suggesting reliance on surface-level negation cues rather than true semantic understanding.
+Fine-tuning experiments further show that a cloze-based format provides more effective supervision than symbol-based alternatives for improving negation understanding. \bench is publicly available at \url{https://champ.snu.ac.kr/}.